Sky Bet Android App

 How to get the Sky Bet app

-There is no download required to install the Sky Bet app for Android, all you need to do is click the link below from your mobile and you will be redirected to the app.
+There is no download required to install the Sky Bet app for Android, tap the from your mobile and you will be redirected to the app.
 New customers will get a £20 free bet when you register and deposit just £5!

 To get the Sky bet android app on your phone or tablet you will need click menu then “add to home screen”.
 These are the only steps required and their is nothing to download.
 If you like casino games and slots you will also get a £10 no deposit bonus the first time you play on the Sky Vegas, mobile or desktop site.